shuyangsun/cpp_notes/README.md

 ```

 * The **Args...** defines what is called a *parameter pack*.
 A parameter pack is a sequence of (type/value) pairs from which you can "peel off" arguments starting with the first, when the function is called with two or more arguments.
+* A parameter pack can have zero or more elements.

 ```c++
 // Print() with delimiter and end char